Entertainment!: Reception

 Entertainment! was ranked the fifth best album of 1979 by NME.
 Reviewing the album in Rolling Stone in 1980, David Fricke regarded Entertainment! as "the best debut album by a British band – punk or otherwise – since the original English release of The Clash in 1977".
 Creem's RJ Smith, looking back on Entertainment! in 1984, found it to be "the most difficult Gang album, because it's so damn hard to find the front door to the thing.
 The ugly emotions Entertainment! dredges up are almost freakish, and all the more unsettling for the way they poke unexpectedly through the record's detached, architectonic front."

-In 2004, Pitchfork listed Entertainment! as the eighth best album of the 1970s.
 In 2003, Rolling Stone ranked the album at number 490 on its list of the 500 greatest albums of all time, raising the album's rank to number 483 in their 2012 update of the list, saying that its "stiff, jerky aggression... invented a new style that influenced bands from the Minutemen to LCD Soundsystem".
 In their 2020 reboot of the list, Rolling Stone ranked the album number 273.
+In 2004, Pitchfork listed Entertainment! as the eighth best album of the 1970s.

 In March 2005, Q placed the track "At Home He's a Tourist" at number 52 on its list of the "100 Greatest Guitar Tracks".
 As of 2009, Entertainment! has sold more than 100,000 copies in the UK.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

+In 2016, Paste Magazine named the album as the sixth-best post-punk album of all time.
+Staff writer Robert Ham said: "At the time of its release, there weren’t many other groups who could pay lip service to Fela Kuti and Siouxsie & The Banshees in the same breath, let alone find a way to stitch those two disparate aesthetics together in any meaningful way.
+And while this Leeds-based quartet never quite lived up to the foundation-cracking urgency of Entertainment!, their debut album has long since provided a crash course in the post-punk aesthetic where dub and funk find equal footing with minimalism and fury-driven rock topped with lyrics that denounced consumer culture, the salacious press, and the nature of pop music."

 The album has also attracted praise from rock musicians.
-Kurt Cobain listed it as one of his 50 favourite albums of all time.
-Flea of the Red Hot Chili Peppers stated that the first time he heard the record, "It completely changed the way I looked at rock music and sent me on my trip as a bass player."
+Kurt Cobain of Nirvana listed it as one of his 50 favourite albums of all time.
+Flea of the Red Hot Chili Peppers stated that the first time he heard the record, "It completely changed the way [he] looked at rock music and sent [him] on [his] trip as a bass player."
 Michael Stipe of R.E.M. has stated, "Gang of Four could really swing.
 I stole a lot from them."